Visualising immersive futures

 Melody Owen is an ecologically minded conceptual multi-disciplinary artist and writer from Oregon in the Pacific Northwest of the USA.
 Represented by Elizabeth Leach Gallery in Portland, she holds an MFA in Electronic Integrated Arts, and an MA in Environmental Arts and Humanities.
 Her practice includes collage, curation, video, installation, and virtual worlds.
 Her current research is focused on exploring the philosophical field of zoosemiotics through virtual installations of 3D representations of bird song sound waveforms in social, creative, virtual worlds.

 She has exhibited at the Portland Art Museum, Nine Gallery, PDX Gallery, the Art Gym, Reed College, and other locations and festivals in Portland, the United States, and internationally.
-She designed a 30-foot chandelier, modeled after the sound waveforms of endangered birdsong for the Nines Hotel in downtown Portland.
+She designed a 30-foot chandelier, modelled after the sound waveforms of endangered birdsong for the Nines Hotel in downtown Portland.
 She has participated in artist residencies in Paris, Quebec, Iceland, Switzerland, California, and her home state of Oregon.

 For further information about potential partnerships and new research opportunities, please reach out to us on the email below.